abc-datacamp/abc-intro-2-r/chapter2.md

 # Generate a vector of numbers from 1 to 99

-# Generate a vector which is the colors vector twice.
+# Repeat the entire colors vector twice.
 The colors vector has been preloaded for you.

-# Repeat each element of the colors vector
+# Repeat each element of the colors vector twice

-# xx difference between each and times
+# Repeat the colors vector, setting both the times and each parameters to 2

-# xx When using the length.out argument, you may not get a full cycle of repetition.
+# Repeat the colors vector, such that the result has 10 elements.
+When using the length.out argument, you may not get a full cycle of repetition.

 # Can you predict what the following code will do?